DipakHalkude/Dr._Apj_Kalam_Information/README.md

 The project utilizes the following technologies:

 - HTML5
-- CSS3 (including Flexbox And Grid Layout)
+- CSS3 (Including Flexbox And Grid Layout)

 ## Installation